advance100/doc_webpack/node.js-api.md

 `compiler.run(callback)` - Builds the bundle(s).
 * callback(err, stats) - A function that will be called with the build is complete.

-`var watcher = compiler.watch(watchDelay, handler)` - Builds the bundle(s) then starts the watcher, which rebuilds bundles whenever their source files change.
+`var watcher = compiler.watch(watchOptions, handler)` - Builds the bundle(s) then starts the watcher, which rebuilds bundles whenever their source files change.
 Returns a `Watching` instance.
 Note: since this will automatically run an initial build, so you only need to run `watch` (and not `run`).
+* `watchOptions`
-* `watchDelay` - The delay (in milliseconds) after a change before the handler is called.
+  * `watchOptions.aggregateTimeout` - After a change the watcher waits that time (in milliseconds) for more changes.
 Default: 300.
+  * `watchOptions.poll` - The watcher uses polling instead of native watchers. `true` uses the default interval, a number specifies a interval in milliseconds.
+Default: undefined (automatic).
 * `handler(err, stats)` - A function that will be called when a build has been completed, or an error or warning has occurred.
 (Note that `handler` is called multiple times.
 I even can occur that `handler` is called for the same bundle multiple times.
 In this cases webpack is not sure about changes and rebuilds.)

 ## `Watching`